 In some cases, species overlapping occurs in some tributaries of the Amazon River, a phenomenon known as sympatry, in which species coexist in the same region, maintaining their identity through hybridization.

 These reptiles are also sauropsids of the alligator family.

 The caiman is very skillful and patient in hunting its potential prey, crouching motionless and hidden in the leaf litter.
-When they approach it, it suddenly makes a great leap, propelled by its hind legs and tail, catches it and carries it in its jaws to the bottom of the river to drown it, and then pulls it ashore to devour it, because it cannot eat in the water.
+When it approaches prey, it suddenly makes a great leap, propelled by its hind legs and tail, catches it and carries it in its jaws to the bottom of the river to drown it, and then pulls it ashore to devour it, because it cannot eat in the water.

-The alligator has a great sense of direction.
-When the waters get very low, they change places, even far from their usual habitat.
+The caiman has a great sense of direction.
+When the waters get very low, they may change their location, even far from their usual habitat.
 Then, in the following season, when the waters rise again, it returns to its habitat without problems.
 Peru Ecológico (2006) says that they have a kind of radar to orient themselves.

 The two most predatory animals in the Amazon basin are the caiman and the jaguar.
-I have seen them face each other, in some nature documentaries, and almost always the alligator gets the worst of it.
+I have seen them face each other in some nature documentaries, and almost always the caiman gets the worst of it.

-On land the jaguar, in water the alligator.
-Two irreconcilable enemies.
-Not only since now, but since a long time ago when they existed without much competition, after the dinosaurs disappeared, some 65 million years ago.
+On land the jaguar, in water the caiman — two irreconcilable enemies, not only now, but long ago when they existed without much competition, after the dinosaurs disappeared, some 65 million years ago.

 The extinction, or reduction, of large predators allowed medium-sized animals to thrive and become, in turn, the top predators of their time.
-This is the case of the alligator.
+This is the case of the caiman.

-About 15 million years ago, the Amazon was a deep depression flooded by sea water, as the basin was like a kind of gulf opening into the Pacific Ocean, and was closed in the northeast.
+About 15 million years ago, the Amazon was a deep depression flooded by sea water, like a kind of gulf opening into the Pacific Ocean, and was closed in the northeast.